mattbuergler/pdp-simulator/README.md

     cd pdp-sim
     ```

-We recommend running pdp-sim-tf in a virtual python environment using pipenv.
+We recommend running pdp-sim in a virtual python environment using pipenv.
 The installation of pipenv is described in the [documentation](doc/user/setup_python_environment.md).

 3. Install the required dependencies using pipenv: